Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Analyst Pass to key user Encourage Allow Condition.
 Allow Condition.

-This policy can force the BI manager arrange a process with the main users, analysts, and IT.
+This policy can force the BI manager to arrange a process with the main users, analysts, and IT.
 And by commissioning the proper authorizations and workflow.
 And where necessary, to increase the knowledge and skills of main users and analysts.
 The exact interpretation of the policy can vary by organization, since the level of users and analysts differ, for instance.
 And there must also be room for experimentation and learning.

-The ideal BI environment with self-service?
+The ideal BI environment with self-service

 What does the ideal BI environment with self-service look like and who takes responsibility for what?